b-lawlor/quahog/blog/koha-reports-enhancements.md

 A subsequent patch added the option for providing a newline separated list as a report parameter.
 I started thinking that a newline separated list is essentially a manually created multiselect.
 If Koha already knows how to handle a list as a report parameter, all we should have to do is make multiselects submit as a single newline delimeted parameter. :dark_sunglasses:
 <Bug :id='27380'/>

 Standing on the shoulders of Koha giants, I created my first `Frankenhancement`:copyright:, smashing the concepts of these two patches together, sewing its internals up with magical regular expressions and zaping it to life with javascript that overrides the default form submission.
-It's Alive! :zap: "zombie"
+It's Alive! :zap: :zombie:
 <Bug :id='35746'/>

 This code has been described as `works well, easy to read, excellent work!`, `feels like hacking` and `hard to maintain` but most importantly `easier than rewriting the whole module`.